Ed94/VEFontCache-Odin/scripts/Readme.md

 # Mac & Linux

 Essentially equivalent scripts from the PS scripts used on windows were ported to bash.
-Tested in WSL ubuntu image (so far).
+Tested in WSL ubuntu image for Linux, and a github action workflow for MacOS.

 #### Note on dependency packages